What Is NVLink And How Does It Differ From SLI?

 SLI Alternate Frame Rendering

 The bridges for consumer-focused GPUs are slower but still a substantial improvement over SLI.
-Top-tier enthusiasts who acquire two Titan RTXs or two RTX 2080 Ti’s can potentially experience a whopping 100 GB/s bandwidth.
+Top-tier enthusiasts who acquire two Titan RTXs or two RTX 2080 Ti’s can potentially experience a staggering 100 GB/s bandwidth.

 Is This Finally The Way A Multi-GPU System Becomes The Standard?